DataDog/documentation/content/en/cloud_cost_management/aws.md

 ## Overview

-To use AWS Cloud Cost Management, you must have an AWS account with access to Cost and Usage Reports (CURs), and have the AWS integration installed in Datadog.
-To set up Cloud Cost Management in Datadog, you need to generate a Cost and Usage report.
+To set up Cloud Cost Management in Datadog, you should:
+1. Have an AWS account with billing access
+2. Have the AWS integration installed in Datadog
+3. Follow the steps below to create a Cost and Usage report

 ## Setup

 ### Prerequisite: generate a Cost and Usage Report

-Follow AWS instructions for [Creating Cost and Usage Reports][1], and select the following content options for use with Datadog Cloud Cost Management:
+[Create a Cost and Usage Report][1] in AWS under the **Legacy Pages** section.
+At this time, there is no support for creating Cost and Usage Report data exports.

+Select the following content options:

 * **Include resource IDs**
 * **Split cost allocation data** (Enables ECS Cost Allocation.
 You must also opt in to [AWS Split Cost Allocation][10] in Cost Explorer preferences).